Skip to Main Content

 Sources - you should examine:

-1. Reference tools - encyclopedias (Medline Plus or WebMD), handbooks that contain background information - often the medical and specifically the cancer literature is released by the National Institutes of Health (NIH) which is the umbrella governmental unit over the National Cancer Institute (NCI) and the National Library of Medicine (NLM), and the Centers for Disease Control (CDC) all excellent sources of information.
+1. Background Information - Reference tools - encyclopedias (Medline Plus, Cleveland Clinic website or WebMD), handbooks that contain background information - often the medical and specifically the cardiovascular literature is released by the National Institutes of Health (NIH) which is the umbrella governmental unit over the National Cancer Institute (NCI) and the National Library of Medicine (NLM), and the Centers for Disease Control (CDC); all excellent sources of information.

-2. Journals - peer reviewed from a database such as PubMed (use the link to the UCI version below so that you get the UC eLinks), Google Scholar, or Web of Science.
-Make sure that all journal references come from journals noted on the assignment list - or on "Prof. Haun's list arranged by Impact Factor."
+2. Journal Articles - Review & Research articles - peer reviewed from a database such as PubMed (use the link to the UCI version below so that you get the UC eLinks), Google Scholar, or Web of Science or any of the other databases noted..

-3. Medical Textbooks - ex) Encyclopedia of Cancer (is an eBook listed below), or search concordances such as CriticalKey, Access Medicine, or on the lists of eBooks below, in Library Search for other books or eBooks
+3. Medical Textbooks & eBooks - ex) Netter's Cardiology (is an eBook listed below), or search concordances such as CriticalKey, Access Medicine, or on the lists of eBooks below, in Library Search for other books or eBooks

 Citing your sources - this may be a bit complicated depending on what the source is and in what format it was that you consulted.
 For journal articles, the format is: